 If you think there's a really, Really, REALLY long story or personal description that you need to share with new contacts before starting any sort of relationship, consider putting that in your profile and asking them to read that there (if they didn't already).

 Avoid "Form Letters" and/or anything not personalized for your recipient

-Form letters (sending the same chunk of text to many women) = "I may not have even read your whole profile, and I don't want to put much effort into this, but maybe if I send this same uninteresting chunk of text to enough people SOMEBODY will respond."
+Form letters (sending the same chunk of text to many women) = "I may not have even read your whole profile, and I don't want to put much effort into this, but maybe if I send this same chunk of text to enough people SOMEBODY will respond."

 It's the scattershot approach.
 Most women like to feel they're at least a little special, and what a form letter expresses is that the sender didn't agree.